lycheeverse/lychee/README.md

 ![Rust](https://github.com/hello-rust/lychee/workflows/Rust/badge.svg)

-...because who says I can't write yet another link checker.
+...because who says I can't write yet another link checker?

 ## What?

 This thing was created from [Hello Rust Episode 10](https://hello-rust.show/10/).
-It's a link checker that treats Github links specially by using a `GITHUB_TOKEN` to avoid getting blocked less by the rate limiter.
+It's a link checker that treats Github links specially by using a `GITHUB_TOKEN` to avoid getting blocked by the rate limiter.

 TODO: Add screenshots here